 Non-citizens are not entitled to a government-appointed lawyer for immigration proceedings in the U.S., but you do have the right to hire your own immigration attorney.
-While people are certainly allowed to file immigration-related petitions and applications on their own, it is advisable to seek the guidance of an experienced immigration lawyer.
+While people are certainly allowed to file immigration-related petitions and applications on their own, it is advisable to seek the guidance of an experienced attorney.

 Immigration cases require extensive preparation of paperwork and a thorough understanding of how to navigate the immigration court system.
 Hiring an attorney who is familiar with handling immigration issues can ensure that the process runs smoothly and help improve your odds of achieving your desired results.